- Continue Reading

 The Buzz about Bees in NYC

-While bees play the significant role as pollinators in the environment, we still don’t want them around our family members.
+While bees play a significant role as pollinators in the environment, we still don’t want them around our family members.
 Bee stings have often caused many people to rush to the hospital emergency.

 But, to get rid of these stinging pests, it is essential to know precisely which type of bees you are dealing with.
 Although there are around 4,000 different types of bees in America, we shall be discussing some of the more commonly found bees in NYC.